ds-wizard/bh2024-report/paper.md

 ### Dependency Resolution

 Dependencies between different content resources are a primary challenge we needed to address.
-Analysing these dependencies and relationships was essential, as shown in the diagram below.
+Analyzing these dependencies and relationships was essential, as shown in the diagram below.
 We mapped foreign keys to detect dependencies, which inform several key actions:

 1. **Adding content:** Sometimes, content must be included even if the user has not selected it for seeding.
 As illustrated in the diagram, many resources depend on others; for example, knowledge models may depend on a different instance of the same resource.
-Users are typically unaware of these dependencies, so they may not realise which content is necessary for functionality.
+Users are typically unaware of these dependencies, so they may not realize which content is necessary for functionality.
 To ensure a seamless experience, we automatically add any dependent resources without requiring user input.

 2. **Insertion Order:** The sequence of data insertion is critical.
 For example, documents depend on both document templates and knowledge models, meaning that documents cannot be inserted without the necessary templates and models in place.
 Failing to insert in the correct order would cause a foreign key constraint violation in SQL.
 Thus, the tool ensures that inserts are ordered correctly based on dependencies and resource instances.